 Modeling: For determining compliance with the NAAQS and PSD Increments in PSD Class II and Class III areas, the following methods must be used:

-(1) For each pollutant and its precursors, a single source impact analysis is sufficient to show compliance with standards and PSD increments if modeled impacts from emission increases equal to or greater than a significant emission rate above the netting basis due to the proposed source or modification being evaluated are less than the Class II Significant Air Quality Impact Levels specified in OAR 340-200-0020, Table 1(2) If the requirement in section (1) of this rule is not satisfied, the owner or operator of a proposed source or modification being evaluated must perform competing source modeling as follows:
+(1) For each regulated pollutant and its precursors, a single source impact analysis is sufficient to show compliance with the ambient air quality standards and PSD increments if:

+(a) The modeled impacts from emission increases equal to or greater than a SER above the netting basis due to the proposed major source or major modification being evaluated are less than the Class II Significant Impact Levels specified in OAR 340-200-0020; and

+(b) The owner or operator provides an assessment of factors that may impact the air quality conditions in the area showing that the SIL by itself is protective of the NAAQS and PSD Increments.
+The assessment must take into consideration but is not limited to the following factors:

+(A) The background ambient concentration relative to the NAAQS;

+(B) The emission increases and decreases from other sources within the range of influence since the baseline concentration year; and

+(C) Other factors such as spatial distribution of existing emission sources, topography, and meteorological conditions.

+(2) If the requirement in section (1) is not satisfied, the owner or operator of a proposed major source or major modification being evaluated must perform competing source modeling as follows:

-(a) For demonstrating compliance with the PSD Increments (as defined in OAR 340-202-0210, Table 1), the owner or operator of a proposed source or modification must show that modeled impacts from the proposed increased emissions (above the modeled Baseline Concentration) plus Competing PSD Increment Consuming Source Impacts (above the modeled Baseline Concentration) are less than the PSD increments for all averaging times.
+(a) For demonstrating compliance with the PSD Class II and III Increments (as defined in OAR 340-202-0210), the owner or operator of a proposed major source or major modification must show that modeled impacts from the proposed increased emissions, above the modeled baseline concentration, plus competing PSD increment consuming source impacts above the modeled baseline concentration are less than the PSD increments for all averaging times.

-(b) For demonstrating compliance with the NAAQS, the owner or operator of a proposed source must show that the total modeled impacts plus total Competing NAAQS Source Impacts plus General Background Concentrations are less than the NAAQS for all averaging times.
-(3) Additional Impact Modeling:
+(b) For demonstrating compliance with the NAAQS, the owner or operator of a proposed source must show that the total modeled impacts plus total competing NAAQS source impacts plus general background concentrations are less than the NAAQS for all averaging times.

+(3) The owner or operator must not cause or contribute to a new violation of an ambient air quality standard or PSD increment even if the single source impact is less than the significant impact level, in accordance with OAR 340-202-0050(2).

+(4) Additional Impact Modeling:

-(a) When referred to this rule by divisions 222 or 224, the owner or operator of a source must provide an analysis of the impairment to visibility, soils and vegetation that would occur as a result of the source or modification, and general commercial, residential, industrial and other growth associated with the source or modification.
-As a part of this analysis, deposition modeling analysis is required for sources emitting heavy metals above the significant emission rates as defined in OAR 340-200-0020, Table 2.
+(a) When referred to this rule by OAR 340 division 224, the owner or operator of a source must provide an analysis of the impairment to visibility, soils and vegetation that would occur as a result of the major source or major modification, and general commercial, residential, industrial and other growth associated with the major source or major modification.
+As a part of this analysis, deposition modeling analysis is required for sources emitting heavy metals above the SERs as defined in OAR 340-200-0020.
 Concentration and deposition modeling may also be required for sources emitting other compounds on a case-by-case basis;

-(b) The owner or operator must provide an analysis of the air quality concentration projected for the area as a result of general commercial, residential, industrial and other growth associated with the source or modification.
+(b) The owner or operator must provide an analysis of the air quality concentration projected for the area as a result of general commercial, residential, industrial and other growth associated with the major source or major modification.